 3. Control Your Excesses

 For many, the holidays are the culmination of a year-long journey.
 As a result, we tend to over-celebrate.
-We eat too much, drink too much, and spend too much without thinking of the consequences.
-Moderation is the key to a successful season, free of holiday weight gain, hangovers, and high credit card balances.
+We eat too much, drink too much, and spend too much without considering the consequences.

-- Food.
-According to the Calorie Control Council, the average American may consume more than 4,500 calories and 229 grams of fat during a typical holiday meal – the equivalent of 2.25 times the average daily calories required by a normal person.
-Consider reducing your calorie intake for a few days before and after the holiday.
-If you cook, offer lower-fat alternatives, such as raw veggies and hummus or fruit, for appetizers.
-Avoid casseroles as much as possible, and use lower calorie alternatives like fat-free milk when possible.
-You can eat the dishes you want, just reduce your portions.
-Consider a family walk between the main courses and desserts as well.
+According to the Calorie Control Council, the average American may consume over 4,500 calories and 229 grams of fat during a typical holiday meal – the equivalent of 2.25 times the average daily calories the most people require.
+To make up for this, consider reducing your calorie intake for a few days before and after the holiday.

-Any parent who has been through a child’s first experience on the lap of a department store Santa Claus knows that plans for a perfect holiday are rarely met.
-Nevertheless, we tend to compare ourselves with these idealized notions of perfect families and perfect holidays – even though most families experience tension, melancholy, and dry turkey.
+Any parent who’s been through a child’s first experience on the lap of a department store Santa knows that plans for a perfect holiday are often derailed.
+Nevertheless, we tend to compare ourselves with idealized notions of perfect families and perfect holidays.

-While you can’t control others, you can control yourself.
-Forgiveness doesn’t mean forgetting, condoning, or excusing a wrong.
-It is a decision to cease being a victim and go forward with your life.
+Remember that forgiving doesn’t mean forgetting, condoning, or excusing a wrong.
+It’s a decision to cease being a victim and move forward with your life.

 5. Take Care of Yourself

-It is easy to become physically and emotionally exhausted during the holidays when the emphasis is on others, not yourself.
-Trying to combine work and preparing for the celebration often means that we become sleep-starved and run-down.
-In addition, immune systems – the system of cells, tissues, and organs that protect us from infections – become weaker during the winter months.
-Travel on crowded buses, trains, and planes exposes us to more respiratory viruses than usual.
-As a consequence, the likelihood of getting the flu or a cold is higher from mid-December to mid-January.
+In addition, our immune systems are weaker during the winter months.
+And holiday travel on crowded buses, trains, and planes exposes us to more respiratory viruses than usual.
+As a consequence, your likelihood of getting the flu or a cold is higher from mid-December to mid-January.

-If possible, take a few days off before the holidays and pace yourself through the season, taking preventative measures to protect against colds and the flu.
+If possible, take a few days off before the holidays and pace yourself throughout the season, taking preventative measures to protect against colds and the flu.
 Drink plenty of water and eat fresh fruit and vegetables.
 Wash your hands frequently and consider getting the flu vaccine.
-While there is a variety of flu viruses and it is not always possible to perfectly match the vaccine with the virus that might infect you, the Centers for Disease Control notes that the annual vaccines contain protection for the three to four viruses that are expected to be most common.

 If your holiday celebrations are especially stressful, consider doing something else this year.
-Rather than picking up the kids and traveling across the country to Grandmother’s house, start your own family’s tradition by celebrating at home.
-If your normal stay at your relatives’ house is three to four days, cut it to two days.
-In other words, if something isn’t working, try something easier.
+Rather than picking up the kids and traveling across the country to Grandma’s house, start your own family tradition by celebrating at home.
+If your normal stay at your relatives’ house is three to four days long, cut it to two days.
+Allow yourself time to enjoy the season.

 Do you struggle with family holidays?
-What do you do to reduce the stress?
+What do you do to reduce stress and conflict?